willstepp/writings/joseph-the-son/jts-notes.md

 Modern technology: cars, bars, television (and yet indistinct, no computers)

-The feeling of a mild summer twilight, the time of lighting bugs, the smell of grass and flowers
+The feeling of a mild summer twilight, the time of lighting bugs, the smell of grass and flowers.

+Joseph finds his grandfather at rest next to a log.
+Sits on his lap.
+They stare at the water for a long time.
+His grandfather presses his cheek against his own.
+Body odor and stale beer, sweat.

+"What do you feel?"

+"I feel whiskers."

+"No, what do you feel?"

+"Love."

+"He won't be coming back, Joseph.
+I need you to understand that."
+"He will."

+A new knife.
+"Tell no one."

+"If you talk about it, it goes away."
+"What does?"
+"I don't know."